-Superimposed Images, Dissolves, Double Exposure in Hitchcock Movies
+Superimposed Images, Dissolve Transitions, Double Exposure in Hitchcock Movies

-Early in his career Hitchcock experimented a lot with superimposed images, creative dissolves (gradual transition from one image to another).
+Early in his career Hitchcock experimented a lot with superimposed images, creative dissolve transitions (gradual transition from one image to another).

 Double Exposure Shot in The Wrong Man